jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 A default-constructed `c_LoveSolveConfig` (and `c_WorldEOSSolveConfig`) reads the `[radial_solver]` (`[eos_solver]`) section of the shared runtime config, so C++ callers and the tide paths start from the same defaults as Python callers.

-`c_LayeredWorld::solve_love_numbers(const c_LoveSolveConfig&)` delegates to a cached helper, `c_WorldRadialSolver` (held by `p_radial_solver`), that separates the **frequency-independent** setup (built once and reused) from the **frequency-dependent** work (recomputed cheaply on every call).
-This matters because the Love-number solve is the hot loop for frequency sweeps and orbital evolution.
+`c_LayeredWorld::solve_love_numbers(const c_LoveSolveConfig&)` delegates to a cached helper, `c_WorldRadialSolver` (held by `p_radial_solver`), that separates the frequency-independent setup (built once and reused) from the frequency-dependent work (recomputed on every call), since the Love-number solve is the hot loop for frequency sweeps and orbital evolution.

 The non-dimensionalization is itself frequency-independent (the `c_NonDimensionalScales` time scale is `1/(π·G·ρ_bulk)`, not `1/ω`), so the only quantities that change between calls at different frequencies are the complex moduli and the shooting integration.

 1. Validates `eos_solved` and `tidalpy_config_ptr`.
-2. If the cache does not match the current EOS grid/assumptions, `build_cache` captures (once): the non-dim radius/density/gravity/pressure/mass/moi arrays, per-layer metadata (solid/liquid, static, incompressible) and slice partitioning, the non-dim scalars (`G`, bulk density, surface pressure), and a **reused** `c_RadialSolutionStorage` whose internal `c_EOSSolution` arrays serve as the scratch buffers.
+2. If the cache does not match the current EOS grid/assumptions, `build_cache` captures (once): the non-dim radius/density/gravity/pressure/mass/moi arrays, per-layer metadata (solid/liquid, static, incompressible) and slice partitioning, the non-dim scalars (`G`, bulk density, surface pressure), and a reused `c_RadialSolutionStorage` whose internal `c_EOSSolution` arrays serve as the scratch buffers.
 The cache is invalidated automatically whenever `solve_eos` re-runs.
-3. Per call: `calc_complex_shear/bulk_modulus` fills the dimensional moduli scratch at the requested frequency; the helper non-dimensionalizes them in place, re-applies the cached non-dim structure arrays via `inject_from_world_eos` (which sets `p_use_array_interp` so the EOS interpolates from the arrays — no CyRK dense output needed), and runs the selected solver.
+3. Per call: `calc_complex_shear/bulk_modulus` fills the dimensional moduli scratch at the requested frequency; the helper non-dimensionalizes them in place, re-applies the cached non-dim structure arrays via `inject_from_world_eos` (which sets `p_use_array_interp` so the EOS interpolates from the arrays, with no CyRK dense output needed), and runs the selected solver.
 4. Re-dimensionalizes the y-solution, restores the SI surface gravity, and calls `c_RadialSolutionStorage::find_love()`.

 `get_love_number_k/h/l`, `get_love_surface_y`, and the status accessors read through `p_radial_solver->get_storage()`.